-The smell will always be the most impactful way to keep your cat away from cables.
+The smell will always be the most effective way of keeping your cat away from cables.
 As soon as they get close enough to a disagreeable aroma, your cat will walk away.

 Mint and citrus fruit are notable cat deterrents.
 Even applying a product like Vicks VapoRub will be effective.
-Alternatively, purchase a cat repellent spray from a local store.
+Alternatively, get a cat repellent spray from a local or online store.

 If your cat is curious enough to ignore the unfavorable aroma, think about touch.
 Cats do not like sticky feelings under the paws.
 They certainly won’t like them around their mouth.

-You cannot use glue.
-This is toxic if licked and swallowed.
+You cannot use glue because it is toxic when licked and swallowed.
 Consider double-sided sticky tape, though.
 This is available from any hardware store.